zergiocosta/Study---Grid-System/README.md

-# Grid System studies
-# with SASS and CSS
+# Grid System studies with SASS and CSS

-Recently, I decided to study some tools that I use daily and nothing better that "DO IT YOURSELF" =p
+Recently, I decided to study some tools that I use daily and nothing better than "DO IT YOURSELF" =p

 ## To specify the column size of your element, just follow the exemple bellow